SOTA on the ARC-AGI Benchmark

 the code for these systems.

-Reasoning model.
-In fact, it is both cheaper and more accurate than the
+model.
+In fact, it is both cheaper and more accurate than the underlying model’s reported

-are produced by the underlying, flexible, Poetiq meta-system.
-One of the meta-system’s
+produced by the underlying, flexible, Poetiq meta-system.
+One of the meta-system’s core

-core strengths is automatically selecting combinations of models and approaches,
+strengths is automatically selecting combinations of models and approaches, even

-even deciding when to write any code, and to which models to assign coding tasks.
-Our
+deciding when to write any code, and to which models to assign coding tasks.
+Our recursive,

-recursive, self-improving, system is LLM-agnostic and demonstrates its abilities with
+self-improving, system is LLM-agnostic and demonstrates its abilities with the

 Four observations: